 During the Carnival period in Luxembourg, you might want to know how is carnival celebrated in other countries?
 Does Carnival exist everywhere?

-Our ambassadors in Luxembourg explain how they celebrate this event and the cultural differences between Luxembourg and their own countries.
+How is it celebrated and what are the cultural differences between Luxembourg and other countries ?
 Today, Dominique from Belgium and Natalia from Argentina, both living in Luxembourg, tell us about their Carnival traditions.

 Carnival in Belgium